mrkaleArduinoLib/gbj_appled/README.md

 #### Description
 The methods manipulate accessibility of the led's GPIO pin, either blocks or frees it.
+* Blocking the led is useful when a led's GPIO pin should not be allocated, e.g, when it is built-in one and is used for serial communication.
 * After changing the accessibility of a led's GPIO pin during the firmware run, its mode should be set exactly in a sketch accordingly to the new usage of it.
+* When the led is blocked, it is turned off even if the led is enabled.

 #### Syntax
     void block()